esentri/carbon-aware-quartz/readme.md

 the [Green Software Foundation](https://greensoftware.foundation/) All principles of the Green Software Foundation can be found [here](https://learn.greensoftware.foundation/)

+## License

+This project is primarily licensed under the **MIT License**.
+However, some files include code from the [Quartz Scheduler](https://github.com/quartz-scheduler/quartz/blob/main/docs/index.adoc) project,
+which is licensed under the **Apache License 2.0**.

+For details, see the [LICENSE](LICENSE) file.

 ## Carbon Awareness

 > **[Principle](https://learn.greensoftware.foundation/carbon-awareness)**: